My top ten

 6 – Svartifoss Waterfall

-Number six in our list of Icelandic waterfalls is Svartifoss.
+Number six on our list of Icelandic waterfalls is Svartifoss.
 This waterfall is high on Skaftafell.
 You need to be in fair fitness to hike up to the waterfall, but there are plenty of other waterfalls to stop at on the way up.
-At Svartifoss waterfall there is a viewing platform with a good view of the waterfall.
+At Svartifoss waterfall, there is a viewing platform with a good view of the waterfall.

 5 – Gullfoss Waterfall

 Number five in this collection of Icelandic waterfalls is Gullfoss.
 It means “Golden Falls”, but you have to be there at sunrise or sunset to find the gold.
-Access can be difficult and people risk their lives to get photos.
-Gullfoss waterfall is only a few hours from Reykjavik and just 10 minutes drive from Geysir.
+Access can be difficult, and people risk their lives to get photos.
+Gullfoss waterfall is only a few hours from Reykjavik and just a 10-minute drive from Geysir.
 The waterfall is the largest in Iceland and also the largest waterfall in Europe.
 The waterfall can be seen on all Golden Circle tours.
-The upper carpark has a cafe and gift store.
+The upper car park has a cafe and gift store.
 Is it possible to do a snowmobile tour from Gullfoss.

 4 – Dettifoss Waterfall

 Either side you end up on, you will need to hike before getting to Dettifoss waterfall.
-My recommendation for gear would be a travel tripod, a 24mm and 50mm lens.
-If you are able to get really close to the waterfall, the 24mm will capture the full cascade.
-From some of the distant view-points, the 50mm will capture the whole scene well.
+My recommendation for gear would be a travel tripod with a 24 mm and 50 mm lens.
+If you are able to get really close to the waterfall, the 24 mm will capture the full cascade.
+From some of the distant view points, the 50 mm will capture the whole scene well.

 3 – Kirkjufellsfoss Waterfall